dadrian/dadrian.io/content/blog/posts/write-simple.md

 > keep going till the end because this style of writing makes people who went
 > to Stanford feel smart.
 >
-> There's an Italian dish called saltimbocca, which means "leap into the
+> There's an Italian dish called _saltimbocca_, which means "leap into the
 > mouth."
-My goal when writing might be called saltintesta: the ideas leap into
+My goal when writing might be called _saltintesta_: the ideas leap into
 > your head and you barely notice the words that got them there.
 You don’t
 > notice that my essays are opinion pieces, because I present them like facts.
 >